ndk/kubernetes-ingress/docs/content/installation/installation-with-helm.md

     - Alternatively, pull an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image).
     - Alternatively, you can build an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](/nginx-ingress-controller/installation/building-ingress-controller-image).
     - Update the `controller.image.repository` field of the `values-plus.yaml` accordingly.
-  - If you’d like to use App Protect Dos, please [install App Protect Dos Arbitrator helm chart](nginx-ingress-controller/installation/installation-with-helm)
+  - If you’d like to use App Protect Dos, please install App Protect Dos Arbitrator helm chart.
+Make sure to install in the same namespace as the NGINX Ingress Controller.
+Note that if you install multiple NGINX Ingress Controllers in the same namespace, they will need to share the same Arbitrator because it is not possible to install more than one Arbitrator in a single namespace.

 ## Getting the Chart Sources